telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

          // other configuration
     });

-The Grid keyboard navigation works by listening to `keydown` events on the Grid wrapper element.
+The keyboard navigation of the Grid works by listening to `keydown` events on the wrapper element of the widget.
 The assumption is that everything the user does is in accordance with the currently focused Grid cell, not the focused element of the browser.
-If the Grid data cells contain hyperlinks and users want to activate them via the keyboard, the correct way to do that is to navigate to the respective Grid cell using the arrow keys, press `Enter` to focus the hyperlink inside the cell, and then to press `Enter` again.
+If the Grid data cells contain hyperlinks and users want to activate them through the keyboard, the correct way to do that is to navigate to the respective Grid cell using the arrow keys, press `Enter` to focus the hyperlink inside the cell, and then press `Enter` again.
 Afterwards, pressing `Esc` will return focus to the table cell.
-The custom hyperlinks should have a `tabindex="-1"` attribute, so that they are inaccessible via tabbing.
+The custom hyperlinks should have a `tabindex="-1"` attribute, so that they are inaccessible through tabbing.

 If needed, you can avoid the described procedure.
-The custom hyperlinks can be accessed via tabbing and activated via `Enter` by hacking and bypassing the Grid keyboard navigation.
-This is achieved by preventing event bubbling of the `keydown` event of the custom hyperlinks, so that the Grid never finds out about their `Enter` keypresses.
+The custom hyperlinks can be accessed through tabbing and activated through `Enter` by hacking and bypassing the keyboard navigation of the Grid.
+This is achieved by preventing event bubbling of the `keydown` event of the custom hyperlinks, so that the Grid never finds out about their `Enter` key-presses.

 ### Rows